 If the person looked so good and had so much wealth, why is she or he on the dating site?

 If you really want to try a dating site, this is the wisest way to go about it.

 First; create a new user on your computer who participates in the dating site.
-In this way you physically have to log out as you and in as the other.
+In this way you physically have to log out as you and in as the other to check messages.

-This allows you the freedom and privacy to be involved when you chose to.
+The reason is simple, it allows you freedom and privacy to be involved when you chose to.

 Many 'Matches' will become extremely possessive.
 You will be unable to do anything except respond to their email or messages.
-Hence, if you set aside a specific time of day to log on to your dating site, you will prevent the all consuming Match from controlling your every keystroke.
+Hence, if you set aside a specific time of day to log on to your dating site account, you will prevent the all consuming Match from controlling your every keystroke.

 Many 'Matches' will email you five times a minute.
 Will load your mail box to overflowing.
 To have a totally different email account, one you only assess when you log in as the Dating You, prevents your life from being captured.